rage/java-programming/data/week1/2-first-programming-code.md

 <text-box variant='learningObjectives' name='Learning Objectives'>

-- Learn what a computer program is
+- Learn how to write and execute a simple program

-- Learn the main Characteristics of the Java programming language
+- Become familiar with IntelliJ and testing your assignment code

 </text-box>